[Minor revision–posted 12/8/23 (replaces 11/14/17 edition)]

 Directory Assistance, TEX-AN, WATS, and Direct Dial 1+ and 0+ personal calls are not authorized over university telephone system.
 Any person placing emergency directory assistance or long distance telephone calls over an official communication device or computer will reimburse the university for the bill amount of the call plus applicable U.S. federal excise tax.

 Misuse of a state vehicle is a state jail felony.

 The use of a state vehicle to conduct personal business such as banking, shopping, running errands, transporting family members, or use in a parade of any kind requires complete written justification from the department head prior to such use.
 Further, vehicles will not be kept overnight at an employee's place of residence.
 Written justification requesting exception to the policy must be sent by the department head to the Vehicle Fleet Manager for consideration.
 The request will then be forwarded to the President or her/his authorized representative for approval and signature.
 A fully executed copy of the justification will be forwarded to Vehicle Fleet Management, TTU – Administrative Support Center, MS/Box 43161.

 7. Office Supplies

-8. Persons required to reimburse the university for personal phone calls, copies, or supplies will do so by depositing the cost of the service or material, plus applicable federal excise or Texas sales taxes at the Financial Services Office.
+8. Persons required to reimburse the university for personal phone calls, copies, or supplies will do so by depositing the cost of the service or material, plus applicable federal excise or Texas sales taxes at the Cash and Credit Management Services Office.
 The cost of the services or materials will be credited to the FOAP that originally paid for the services or materials.
 Receipts for these reimbursements will be retained on file in the department records for one fiscal year after the fiscal year in which the deposit was made.

 04 Audit Services